science calculator

 When to use it

-• Checking homework problems that require molar mass and grams from moles.
+• Checking general chemistry homework problems that ask for the molar mass of compounds and converting moles to grams or vice versa.

-• Estimating shipping weight when ordering compounds in specific moles.
+• Estimating shipping weight when ordering compounds specified in moles or millimoles instead of grams, especially for catalog or custom synthesis orders.

 Tips & cautions

-• Supports up to three elements; complex molecules require manual grouping.
+• Supports up to three distinct elements per calculation; more complex molecules require combining elements manually or running multiple passes.

 Worked examples